Fenris42/CC-Mine/README.md

 - Right click disk drive and put floppy disk into disk drive slot

 ### Method 1: Access to World folder (single player or server host)
-- Right click computer and type: ```edit disk/mine```
+- Right click computer
+- Type command and hit enter ```edit disk/mine.lua```
 - Press CTRL key
 - Select Save using arrow keys
 - Press Enter key
 - Press Escape key to exit
 - A local directory in world folder has now been created
-- Locate your World folder and go to computercraft/disk
+- Locate your World folder and go to computercraft/disk folder
-- Folders numbered 0 and up will be here, find the folder that contains mine.lua.
+- Folders numbered 0 and up will be here.
+These are the ID numbers of all the floppy disks in the world
+- Find the folder that contains mine.lua.
 This is the floppy disk created earlier
 - Replace mine.lua file in this folder with downloaded mine.lua file
 - Script is now saved to floppy disk